-In addition to the hundreds of volunteer opportunities available through our community partners and other programs run through the Volunteer Center, the Volunteer Center holds special events to help build awareness and connect students to different issues facing society.
+In addition to the hundreds of volunteer opportunities available through our community partners and in-house programs, we hold special events to help build awareness and connect students to different issues facing society.
 These events include:

 On Campus Service Events